Charles Martin and Francis Prickett

 the Midland main line.
 Hannah has married and her husband and

 daughter form part of the household.
-The business in 1846 was
+The business in 1846

 By 1859 Charles is running an abbattoir in tents on land probably

 leased for the purpose at Castlemaine.
-The land for which they
+The land for which

-door to the Crumps in Wimble Street Castlemaine.
+house plot next door to the Crumps in Wimble Street Castlemaine.

 Frances Martin is recorded as running a shop on the birth